Have you been working from home for so long that you’re dying to go work remotely in a new environment?

 Opt for free easy booking at this link, and for updates, follow the Freelancers Hub Instagram.

-And the ones in Queens (love ya, Queens!)
+And a few cafes in Queens (love ya, Queens <3 !)

 Looking for more remote work articles?
 Don’t miss my best tips for working remotely and my favorite must-have apps for remote work.